kyledewey/parallel-file-analyzer/README.md

 Ultimately, this should replace [`SMP-Parallel-Execution-Framework`](https://github.com/kyledewey/SMP-Parallel-Execution-Framework).
 This could have been written as an extension to [`SMP-Parallel-Execution-Framework`](https://github.com/kyledewey/SMP-Parallel-Execution-Framework), but that is so needlessly complex with mostly boilerplate that I want to start fresh.

-**When the processing of a file has been completed, the original file is deleted.**

 # Usage for a Static Set of Files #

 Invoke like so: